hi-ogawa/rsc-tests/README.md

 | lazarv     |  ❌  |  ❌  |    ✅   |    ✅    |    ❌    |
 | jacob      |  ❌  |  ❌  |    ✅   |    ✅    |    ❌    |

-(✅: working, ❌: not working, ❓: not sure)
+✅: working, ❌: not working, ❓: not sure

 ## notes

 - https://github.com/hi-ogawa/vite-plugins/issues/379
+  - how `next-vite` supports "client package in server" for deps optimization can be found here.